geudde/attic-chest/pages/09.season-8/01.meeting-74/12.hermits/docs.md

 ---
-title: 'The Sixth Brother’s Tale'
+title: 'Advertisement of the Hermits'
 taxonomy:
     category:
         - docs